PanchamKotian/PanchamKotian.github.io/README.md

 # Engineer of Electronics & Algorithms

-On a Journey to master both hardware and software
+On a Journey to master both hardware and software.

+---

+## About Me
+I design circuits, write code, and build complete systems.
+I like projects where hardware and software meet, such as embedded systems and small automation tools.

+---

 ### Work Experience
 * Worked on ERP, Software Integration and automation @Capgemini for 4.5 years as consultant